-Large global firms, meanwhile, often need to consider the issues involved in international management development when deploying managers on overseas assignments, for example, equipping them to deal with potentially widely differing approaches to negotiating styles or marketing techniques, as well as the more obvious needs such as developing cultural awareness and language skills.
+Large global firms, meanwhile, often need to consider the issues involved in international management development when deploying managers on overseas assignments, for example, equipping them to deal with potentially differing approaches to negotiating styles or marketing techniques, as well as the more obvious needs such as developing cultural awareness and language skills.
 They can often have added pressures of dispersed family or challenges of relocating their home.
 These can impact on their ability to learn and work.
-Read more on international mobility.

 Managers at all levels need to be skilled people developers.
 It shouldn’t be assumed that well-qualified professionals promoted into posts involving management responsibilities will automatically assimilate the people management role.
 This is particularly critical in the case of technical experts promoted into people management posts.
 This switch can require a lot of support from L&D and HR teams.